-Does nonprofit direct mail marketing still have a place a place in nonprofit fundraising in the digital age?
+Does nonprofit direct mail fundraising marketing still have a place in nonprofit fundraising in the digital age?
 You bet it does!

-Connecting with potential donors with different types of touches – email, social, direct mail, events, and the in-person meeting – works to help your nonprofit breakthrough the noise and build support.
+Connecting with potential donors with different types of touches – email, social, direct mail, events, and in-person meeting – works to help your nonprofit break through the noise and build support.
 Multi-touch marketing helps potential donors decide to give for the first time.
 Multi-touch marketing can move first-time donors to become loyal and lasting supporters

 Why Spending Good Money on Direct Mail Fundraising at All?

 People still like to receive mail Aren’t you pleased when you go to the mailbox and find that it’s full?
 According to a Gallup Poll, you’re not alone.
 “In a world of email, texts and social media, 41% of Americans look forward to checking what is in their mailbox each day.
 Americans 65 and older are more likely than younger adults to enjoy checking the mail, but 36% of Americans under 30 also feel this way.”

 The last group includes the all-important Millennials.
 It’s easy to assume this generation – which was raised in the era of smartphones – would reject something as “traditional” as mail, but that’s not precisely true.
 “95% of 18-29 year-olds have a positive response to receiving personal cards and letters,” according to Forbes.

 Nonprofit direct mail fundraising marketing drives online traffic Nearly two-thirds of respondents of a recent survey visited a website in response to a direct mail promotion.
 Over 50 percent engaged in social media as a result of direct mail.